bazelbuild/bazel/site/docs/bazel-overview.md

 ## Build and tests are fast, correct, and reproducible

-Hermetic rules and sandboxing allows Bazel to produce correct, reproducible artifacts and test results.
+Hermetic rules and sandboxing allow Bazel to produce correct, reproducible artifacts and test results.
 Caching allows reuse of build artifacts and test results.